Okay, so I almost forgot that I said Thursday would be photography day, but I did remember before midnight, so all is well.

-First, let's define the word.
-Catchlights are the spots of light that are literally "caught" by the eye: a reflection of the light source or a reflective surface such as water or snow.
+Catchlights are the spots of light that are literally “caught” by the eye: a reflection of the light source or a reflective surface such as water or snow.
 Catchlights make the eyes look alive and make a significant aesthetic difference between okay and really great photography, especially when it comes to portraiture.
-When there are no catchlights, the eyes, and therefore the subject, look somewhat dead and uninteresting.
-In fact, I recently read that cinematographers edit out the catchlights of evil characters to make them seem even more horrible than they already are.

 Taking pictures with a flash provides automatic catchlights, but they are generally a boring, round pinpoint of light.
 In contrast, the catchlights that natural light is capable of providing elicit much stronger emotion and beauty.
-So, again, please turn off your flashes and start experimenting with some of your other settings!

 The farther away you are from your subject, the less catchlights matter.
 Also, if there are more than two or three people in a photo it is difficult to get them, mostly because you become further away from the subjects.
 Remember, the most important thing is to just start noticing how the light affects your subject's eyes, and look for things that can cause catchlights.
 You can use a reflector, car bumpers, water, snow or the sun itself and even wearing a white shirt as a photographer can help.

-ETA: Anne-Marie mentioned that it was harder with a point and shoot to get catchlights.
-It shouldn't be, except in very low light situations.
+ETA: A commenter mentioned that it was harder with a point and shoot to get catchlights.
+It shouldn’t be, except in very low light situations.
 Catchlights have absolutely nothing to do with the camera and everything to do with the way light hits your subject, so just start being aware of it.
-If you have more than one focus point to choose from on your camera (I have 9) try to focus on the eyes to make the catchlights more clear (and a better overall picture), but even the delay that comes with digital point and shoots shouldn't cause issues with catchlights.
+If you have more than one focus point to choose from on your camera (I have 9) try to focus on the eyes to make the catchlights more clear (and a better overall picture), but even the delay that comes with digital point and shoots shouldn’t cause issues with catchlights.

 Enjoy catching the light!